-Pursuant to §75 of the BBergG (German Federal Mining Act), the mining authorities keep mining authorisation books and mining maps, in which newlygranted mining rights are entered (pursuant to the BBergG) or "Old Rights and Contracts" are maintained pursuant to §149 of the BBergG.
+Pursuant to § 75 BBergG, the mining authorities keep mining authorisation books and mining maps, in which newly-granted mining rights are entered (pursuant to the BBergG) or "Old Rights and Contracts" are maintained pursuant to § 149 of the BBergG.

 Public inspection of these mining authorisation books and mining maps was initiated within the framework of the implementation of the D-EITI.
-Since 21 July 2017 and pursuant to § 76(3) of the BBergG, the following information on granted and maintained mining rights can be viewed upon application to the mining authorities (without evidence of a legitimate interest):
+Since 21 July 2017 and pursuant to §76(3) of the BBergG, the following information on granted and maintained mining rights can be viewed upon application to the mining authorities (without evidence of a legitimate interest):

-- Owner - Extraction sites to which the mining right refers - Date of the application and granting of the right - Term - Natural resource(s) to which the mining right refers
+- Owner - Extraction sites to which the mining right refers - Date of the application and granting of the right - Term - Natural resource(s) to which the mining right refers publish a transparent online licence cadastre (i.e. land register).
+Further Federal States are planning to set up similar systems.